What is CUVITRU?

 Do not use CUVITRU if you:

-- Are allergic to immune globulin or other blood products.
+- Have had a severe allergic reaction to immune globulin or other blood products.

-- Have selective (or severe) immunoglobulin A (IgA) deficiency with antibodies to IgA.
+- Have a condition called selective (or severe) immunoglobulin A (IgA) deficiency.

 - Hives, swelling in the mouth or throat, itching, trouble breathing, wheezing, fainting or dizziness.
 These could be signs of a serious allergic reaction.